k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/01_Fabric_main_flow_overview.md

 # ­­Fabric Main Flow Overview

-Congratulations on successfully completing yourfirst quiz!
+Congratulations on successfully completing your first quiz!
 You are now familiar with Fabric’s architecture and the concept of Logical Units.
 Let’s understand how it all comes together into a basic Fabric Main Flow implementation using your business requirements checklist.